 New Brunswick Documenters - Internship ($100/week)

 Applications are reviewed on a rolling basis, with positions available Fall, Spring, and Summer semesters.
+Interns should anticipate working 20 hours per week, both remote and in person, with assigned field work.

 coLAB Arts (www.colab-arts.org), engaging artists, social advocates, and communities to create transformative new work, is seeking out Interns for its ongoing civic engagement project, New Brunswick Documenters, managed by a rapidly growing arts organization in New Brunswick, NJ, located in the traditional territory of the Leni-Lenape called “Lenapehoking.” coLAB Arts produces high-quality work across creative disciplines and in response to local social issues, advocacy organizations, and communities of the greater New Brunswick, NJ area. coLAB Arts’ vision is to create more livable, sustainable, and exciting environments through art.